A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Opt for pajamas that aren’t snug around your waist for increased comfort.

-Tight or restrictive clothing can put added pressure on your midsection, which can in turn make acid reflux and heartburn worse.
-Wearing loose clothing to bed can help you sleep more comfortably and reduce the risk of a flare-up.
+Tight or restrictive clothing can put added pressure on your midsection, which can contribute to acid reflux and heartburn.
+Wearing loose clothing to bed can help you sleep more comfortably and may reduce the risk of a flare-up.

 6. Practice Relaxation Techniques

-Tip: Try soothing any nighttime anxiety and stress with meditation or breathing exercises.
+Tip: Try soothing nighttime anxiety and stress with meditation or breathing exercises.

 7. Wait Before Exercising